Checkout our SaaS and eCommerce guides for more example Journey Reports

 These are the steps that users must complete to move onto the next step.
 They can be goals such as visiting a signup page or performing a certain action.
 In order to continue through the journey, users must complete the required steps within the report timeframe.

 By clicking the icon to the right of the eye, you can make the step optional.
 This means that a user does not have to go through this step to reach the next goal.

 Fixed Or Dynamic - You can either add a fixed step where you define the action and constraints or you can dynamically generate a breakdown of the action.

 - Fixed - When choosing fixed, you can add additional fixed steps in parallel.
 For example, you could define a specific URL as one fixed step, then you can add another URL as another.

 - Dynamic - Choosing dynamic will generate a list for you.
-You can choose how you want to breakdown the list.
+You can choose how you want to break down the list.
 When the list is generated, it will show you the top 3 actions and will group the rest into "other."
-For example, if you chose to breakdown by URL, this will show you the top 3 URLs that users visit, followed by the rest in "other."
+For example, if you choose to break down by URL, this will show you the top 3 URLs that users visit, followed by the rest in "other."

 Finally, with ‘Compare By’, you can identify the dimension that you want to use to analyze your Journey.
 These dimensions help you compare the performance of segments to see how they convert through the journey.
 Woopra offers a number of built-in dimensions out of the box.

 Now that you've built your report, you'll want to share it with your team.
 You can do this by clicking on the 3 dots / ellipsis which will open an option menu for exporting, sharing, tagging, pinning, duplicating and reloading your report.